Max-Makhrov/sheetjobs/README.md

 ## Jobs Script
 To see the script, in Jobs file go to menu: Tools > Script Editor.

-The basic usege is to run this code:
+The basic usage is to run this code:

     // Change tag /tags and run the function
     // To run more then 1 tag, use semicolon as a delimeter: Clear Ranges;Log Values